If you’re learning English, should you fill your phone with lots of different apps?

 Overall, this is a good beginner app for learning different elements of English.
 The benefits are hard to ignore—it’s extremely user-friendly and covers all of the aspects of English, rather than just speaking or reading.

 However, as we’ve discussed above, it’s not without its flaws—so we wouldn’t recommend that you use only Hello English to learn the language.
+You can use it alongside immersion-type apps so that you can practice what you learn in realistic context.

 What do you think of Hello English?
 Like we mentioned above, the best way to see if this app is right for you is to try it.
 It’s free to download and relatively smooth to run on any device, so what do you have to lose?
 Happy learning!